carldunham/useful-cookery/cline-rules.md

 - Put unit tests into _test packages, and only test exported types and functions
 - Avoid stuttering in type names (e.g., avoid `package.PackageThing`, prefer `package.Thing`)
 - Return concrete types from functions rather than interfaces
+  - When a function must return an interface (e.g., for factory functions or third-party libraries), use `//nolint:ireturn` with an explanatory comment
+  - Ensure the linter name in nolint directives matches exactly what's configured in `.golangci.yml`
 - Always wrap errors from external packages with additional context using `fmt.Errorf("context: %w", err)`
+  - This includes errors from standard library functions like `strconv.Atoi()` and `encoding/base64.DecodeString()`
+  - Never return unwrapped errors from external packages directly
 - For creating new static errors, use `errors.New()` instead of `fmt.Errorf()`
+  - Define package-level error variables for common error cases (e.g., `var ErrInvalidFormat = errors.New("invalid format")`)
+  - Prefer these static errors over creating dynamic errors with the same message repeatedly
 - When comparing errors, use `errors.Is(err, targetErr)` instead of direct comparison (`err == targetErr` or `err != targetErr`)
 - In tests, use `t.Context()` instead of `context.Background()` for better test context handling
 - Add `t.Parallel()` to test functions when they can safely run in parallel
 - Ensure all comments end with a period for consistency
 - Keep function cyclomatic complexity below 10 to maintain readability
+  - For complex functions that cannot be easily refactored (e.g., GraphQL resolvers with multiple fallback strategies), use `//nolint:cyclop` with an explanatory comment
 - Keep function length below 60 lines to maintain readability
+  - For functions that necessarily need to be longer (e.g., database operations with many fields), use `//nolint:funlen` with an explanatory comment
+  - Consider if the function can be split into smaller helper functions before adding a nolint directive
 - Avoid variable names that are too short for their scope, with exceptions for standard Go idioms like `db`, `tx`, `id`, `ok`, and `err`
 - Use interfaces for defining behavior, not for returning values
 - Prefer dependency injection through interfaces, but have factory functions return concrete implementations
 - Keep interfaces focused and small (under 10 methods) when possible; if a larger interface is necessary, document the reason
 - Extract complex nested logic into separate helper functions to improve readability and reduce nesting depth
 - When refactoring is not feasible, use `//nolint` directives sparingly and always with explanatory comments
+  - Always specify the exact linter being disabled (e.g., `//nolint:cyclop` instead of just `//nolint`)
+  - Ensure the linter name matches exactly what's configured in `.golangci.yml`
+  - Add a comment explaining why the linter is being disabled for that specific case
 - For test functions, it's acceptable to have higher complexity and length to ensure comprehensive test coverage
 - When implementing database operations, prefer multiple smaller functions over fewer large ones
+- Use constants for string literals that are used in multiple places, especially for filter keys, error messages, and other identifiers
+- When handling errors that don't affect the main return value (e.g., errors from counting operations when you already have results to return), log the error and continue rather than returning nil
 - Document any intentional deviations from linting rules in the code with clear explanations

 ### Frontend (React)